The Best French Press Coffee Makers for Your Money

 French press coffee makers for at-home use won’t require as much attention to the way the lid fits, although you will want to ensure that it’s tight enough to prevent coffee from spilling as you pour.

 Take note of the way the lid fits near your French press coffee maker’s pouring spout: some have an open gap for the liquid to flow through effortlessly, while others feature an additional filter.
 If you opt for a travel-style French press coffee maker, you’ll need a spill-proof tumbler with a to-go lid; spouts that create more spill than fill can put a real dampener on your coffee experience, so choose a design that’s functional to fit your needs.

 French press filters that aren’t well-designed can allow pesky grinds to float through into your brew.
 To avoid this, the filter needs to fit securely against the inner edges of the beaker, without any open gaps on the sides.
 Some filters start creasing at the edges over time, and even these tiny gaps will allow grinds to pass through when pressing the filter down.

-Filters are generally made from nylon or metal, and high-quality metal filters last longer than nylon ones.
-Some French press coffee makers come with replacement filters as part of your purchase, so you may want to make sure replacement filters are included if you end up getting one with nylon filters.
+Filters are generally made from nylon or metal; high-quality metal filters last longer than nylon ones.
+Some French press coffee makers come with replacement filters as part of your purchase, so you may want to ensure replacement filters are included if you get one with nylon filters.
 Replacements are still nice when it comes to metal filters, but since these last longer, they won’t be as necessary.